-Movies that take place in the Marvel universe are hit-or-miss for the majority of filmgoers–uber fans of the characters/mythology tend to have a blind eye to a respective films misgivings.
-Every so often a Marvel movie gets its right, as with Iron Man and Thor.
-The Avengers was not so lucky, if luck really has anything to do with it in Hollywood.
+Movies that take place in the Marvel Cinematic Universe are hit-or-miss for the majority of filmgoers–uber fans of the characters/mythology tend to have a blind eye to a respective films misgivings.
+Every so often a MCU movie gets its right, as with Iron Man and Thor.
+The Avengers was not so lucky (if luck really has anything to do with it in Hollywood).
 The pairing of a great many of the favorite Marvel universe characters has been redeemed in the follow-up sequel: Avengers: Age of Ultron.

 The shocking reality about director and screenwriter Joss Whedon’s Avengers: Age of Ultron is the fact that little can be said to its faults.
 From start to finish, it is a well-crafted engrossing film that has just enough action to appease those who want explosions and strongly choreographed fight sequences, while also containing enough thought and intellect to keep others pleased, too.
 For those who want both, well, it fits the bill perfectly.
 Avengers: Age of Ultron may very well be one of the best superhero films ever made.